joelengt/ShushuJS/README.md

 var shushujs = require('shushujs');
 ```

-Create your Collection passing the schema:
+Create your Collection passing the schema (must be an SukimaJS schema):

 ```javascript
 var Users = shushujs(schema);